bio-ontology-research-group/similarityonMGI/README.md

 simMGI.groovy   (this script utilizes: phenomenet (lightPhenomeNET-inferred.owl.zip) and gene-phenotypes (MGI.gene-phenotypes.4sim.txt) and disease-phenotypes (HPO.disease-phenotypes.txt)

-get_auc_phenomNet.py would calculate the AUC on the gold standards.
+get_auc_phenomNet.py calculates the AUC on the gold standards.

 steps to follow: